I left my beautiful BLM campsite overlooking Clay Canyon in the morning, then I spent a few more days in southern Utah

 Above: Lake Powell and the Colorado River Bridge from Utah Highway 95.

-I normally don't drive more than about six miles an hour over highway speed limits, a rule-of-thumb that's kept me from ever getting
+zone.
+I normally don't drive more than about six miles an hour over highway speed limits, a rule-of-thumb that's kept me from

-ticketed.
+ever getting ticketed.
 Despite doing 65, though, a car had crept up behind me, wanting to go even faster.
-He was really riding my bumper.
+He was really

-It was then that I saw a cop driving towards me in the opposite lane and, sure enough, as soon as he passed me, he flipped on
+riding my bumper.
+It was then that I saw a cop driving towards me in the opposite lane and, sure enough, as soon as he passed me,

-his flashing lights.
-I looked in my rear-view mirror and watched the cop quickly slow down and pull a quick U-turn on the
+he flipped on his flashing lights.
+I looked in my rear-view mirror and watched the cop quickly slow down and pull a quick U-turn

 The driver who was riding my bumper must've been pretty dense, though, because instead of slowing down and backing